Stephen-Seo/SimpleArchiver/README.md

     --print-file-exts-preset : Prints the preset extensions to stderr and stops simplearchiver.
-    --use-file-exts-preset : Adds preset extensions to collection of file extensions to choose to not compress --add-file-ext <ext> | --add-file-ext=<ext> : Add a extension to choose to not compress (must be like ".thing") --version : prints version and exits
+    --use-file-exts-preset : Adds preset extensions to collection of file extensions to choose to not compress --add-file-ext <ext> | --add-file-ext=<ext> : Add a extension to choose to not compress (must be like ".thing") --allow-double-dot : Allows positional args to have ".."
+    --version : prints version and exits
     -- : specifies remaining arguments are files to archive/extract
     If creating archive file, remaining args specify files to archive.